SAP Articles

 Cloud ERP tends to appeal to growing manufacturers or those who don’t want the hassle of managing infrastructure.
 You don’t need in-house servers or a big IT team, which makes it less intimidating to get started.
 Plus, updates are automatic.

 You’re always on the latest version whether you asked for it or not.
-That can be helpful—or disruptive—depending on your operations.
+That can be helpful or disruptive, depending on your operations.

 On-premises systems, on the other hand, offer a kind of control that some manufacturers still value.
 Everything is in your hands, including security and timing of updates.
 But setup costs are higher, and scaling isn’t as easy.
 You’ll need IT staff or a solid partner.
 And honestly, upgrades can be painful.